-Palomar Lane is designated as a Local Collector, with a proposed 60 ft right-of-way, 2 lanes and onstreet parking.
+The facility is located on Little Morongo Road, which is designated as a Major Arterial.
+Major Arterial streets include a 110ft right-of-way, with six lanes divided with no on-street parking.
 The General Plan roadway designations are determined based on projected traffic numbers associated with land use.
-The proposed Project is consistent with the General Plan Land Use Designation.
-The proposed Project will be conditioned to improve the adjacent portion of Palomar Lane to its ultimate condition.
-The improvements are identified as a half-width (30 ft.) section, including paving, gutter, sidewalk and landscaped parkway.
+The proposed Project is consistent with the General Plan Land Use Designation and therefore it can be assumed that the planned roadway capacities and design are appropriate.
+The proposed Project will be conditioned to improve the adjacent portion of Little Morongo Road to its ultimate condition.
+The improvements are identified as a half-width (55 foot) section, including paving, gutter, sidewalk and landscaped parkway.
 Final Street Improvement Plans will be reviewed and approved by the City.